fcivaner/docker-ssh-tunnel/README.md

 # docker-ssh-tunnel

-docker-ssh-tunnel is a docker image which creates an ssh tunnel for a single port.
+Configuration for a docker image which establishes an ssh tunnel for a single port.
 The SSH key is provided through an environment variable.

 ## Usage